-Cleary University admits students of any race, color, religion, sexual orientation, gender, and national and ethnic origin, to all programs and activities, and grants equal rights and privileges to all students of the University.
+Cleary University admits students of any race, color, religion, sexual orientation, gender, and national and ethnic origin to all programs and activities, and grants equal rights and privileges to all students of the University.

 To begin the admissions process, students are required to submit an application to Cleary University.
-The application fee is \$35 for undergraduate programs, and \$60 for graduate programs.
 Dual enrollment and non-degree seeking students are not required to pay an application fee.
-After you have completed your application, and submitted all required documentation, an admissions meeting will be scheduled to discuss your future at Cleary University.
+After you have completed your application and submitted all required documentation, an admissions meeting will be scheduled to discuss your future at Cleary University.

-If you would like to meet with one of our Business Education Consultants before you apply, or before you have submitted all of your official documentation, we would be happy to meet with you.
-Please be advised however, that an admissions decision cannot be made, and transcript evaluations will not be completed, until after you have applied and submitted all of your official documentation.
+If you would like to meet with one of our admissions representative before you apply, or before you have submitted all of your official documentation, we would be happy to meet with you.
+Please be advised, however, that an admissions decision cannot be made, and transcript evaluations will not be completed until after you have applied and submitted all of your official documentation.

-Please refer to the chart below for Cleary University's minimum admissions requirements, and necessary documentation for each student type.
-Please note that minimum admission requirements do not guarantee admission to programs that have additional entry requirements.
+Please refer to the chart below for Cleary University's minimum admissions requirements and necessary documentation for each student type.
+Please note that minimum admissions requirements do not guarantee admission to programs that have additional entry requirements.

-Student Type Minimum Admission Requirements Documentation Needed Traditional GPA: 2.5 1.
-Official High School Transcript SAT: 990/1350 2.
+Student Type Minimum Admission Requirements Documentation Needed Traditional GPA: 2.5 Official High School Transcript SAT: 990/1350 2.
 Official SAT or ACT Scores ACT: 19 Traditional Transfer GPA of 2.0 1.
 Official HS Transcript (12 or fewer college credits) 2.
-Official College Transcript (13+ college credits) Non-Traditional or GPA of 2.0 1.
-Official College Transcript Transfer 2.
-Professional Resume 3.
+Official College Transcript (13+ college credits) Non-Traditional or GPA of 2.0 Official College Transcript Transfer 2.
 Prior Learning documentation (if applicable) Graduate GPA of 2.5 1.
-Official College Transcript showing completion of a baccalaureate degree from a regionally accredited college or university 2.
-Professional Resume Certificate GPA of 2.0 1.
+Official College Transcript showing completion of a baccalaureate degree from a regionally-accredited college or university 2.
+Professional Résumé Certificate GPA of 2.0 1.
 Official HS Transcript (12 or fewer college credits) 2.
-Official College Transcript (13+ college credits) Dual Enrollment GPA of 3.0 1.
-Official High School Transcript SAT: 990/1350 2.
-Official SAT, PSAT or ACT Scores ACT: 19 3.
-High School Counselor Approval Early College GPA of 2.5 1.
-Official High School Transcript PSAT: Math-510 2.
+Official College Transcript (13+ college credits) Dual Enrollment GPA of 2.0 Official High School Transcript SAT: 1010 2.
+Official SAT, PSAT, or ACT Scores ACT: 18 3.
+High School Counselor Approval Early College GPA of 2.5 Official High School Transcript PSAT: Math-510 2.
 Official PSAT Scores Reading-460 3.
 High School Counselor Approval Non-Degree Seeking Completion of some 1.
 Michigan Uniform Guest Student Application Form college level courses